 The goal of the Challenge is to encourage student designers to innovate for our increasingly longer lives.
 The 2021 challenge to design for “After the Pandemic” was meant to inspire students to think about the issues that they have faced during this huge cultural shift, and to come up with solutions that will help people live longer and healthier lives both now and in the future.
 Students were encouraged to use the Stanford Center on Longevity’s New Map of Life: After the Pandemic project as a source of inspiration for their designs.

 “This challenge clearly resonated with students around the world, and they got very creative both with the issues they chose to address – from schooling at home, to juggling work and family in the same space, to aging at home with family far away – and with their solutions,” commented Marie Conley Smith, who coordinates the Challenge.
 “I look forward to seeing how these Finalists further develop their designs and help bring about a brighter post-pandemic future.”

 Finalists were selected by a panel of 32 expert judges drawn from industry, academia, and non-profit foundations.
 Teams will be awarded $1,000 to develop their designs further and will compete for a $10,000 first prize in the online finals in April.

 Acties (University of Maribor, Slovenia) – An app designed to motivate children to do daily exercise at home using an “advent-calendar”-like reward system.

-Foris Labs (Chukwuemeka Odumegwu Ojukwu University, Nigeria) – An online platform that simulates a science lab for high school students, in which they can perform individual or group experiments.
+Foris Labs (Chukwuemeka Odumegwu Ojukwu University, Nigeria) – An offline platform that simulates a science lab for high school students, in which they can perform individual or group experiments.